roerohan/blog/content/blog/every-developer-should-use-linux/index.md

 Linux is hard, and you won't become proficient at it unless you put in the effort.
 As a Windows or a Mac user, you're so used to being spoon-fed that you don't even try to figure out any issues you run into.
 You'll instantly call your "Apple Genius" or "Windows Wizard" to resolve your issue.
 Sure, if you had no intention of becoming a programmer one day, it's okay to ask someone else to fix your computer.
 However, if you do, you develop a [developer mindset](https://skillcrush.com/blog/the-developer-mindset/) and fix your shit.

 The best part about Linux is that it does not spoon-feed you.
 Have a problem?
 Read the docs.
 Read the article written by a random kernel developer in 2002.
-You want it resolved, go figure it out.
+If you want it resolved, go figure it out.
 If you embrace doing things the hard way, you've already reached your first software engineering milestone.

 ## The usual